alephgamma/RHCA-study-notes/4_EX380_study_notes.md

 7.x Clean up script(s) to restore the previous settings
 ```
 ```
-## 8. Registries
+## 8. Run a Kubernetes application on OpenShift

 ### Task
-Work with registries
+Run a Kubernetes application on OpenShift

 ### Requirements
 * X